mvolkmann/blog/src/swift/xctest.md

    the project name followed by "Tests".
    This contains a `.swift` file with the same name.

+1. Edit the provided `.swift` files in the new target.

+## UI Test Configuration

+1. Select the topmost entry in the Navigator.
 1. Click the "+" button at the bottom of the left nav to create another target.
 1. Select "UI Testing Bundle".
 1. Click the "Next" button.